WASdev/sample.jms.server/README.md

     $ mvn liberty:stop-server
     ```

 2. To start the Liberty server, execute the following (Note: To reflect the changes in server.xml, please edit the src/main/wlp/server.xml, then run start-server.
-Any changes that is made in target/liberty/wlp/usr/servers/defaultServer/server.xml will be overwritten upon start-server command):
+Any changes made in target/liberty/wlp/usr/servers/defaultServer/server.xml will be overwritten once start-server is executed.):
     ```bash
     $ mvn liberty:start-server
     ```